sbomb100/MTGCardScanner/README.txt

 - For future implementations, as of right now, the plan is to expect users to not attempt to track the same card 2 times in a row. for new database updates, show different cards or restart the scanner to add additional cards.

-- Run list finder witha given text document to get the info for it
+- Run list finder with a given text document to get the info for it
 - run scanner to scan cards
 - run the database files for creation.